crazy-max/csgo-server-launcher/doc/installation.md

 $ curl -sSLk https://github.com/crazy-max/csgo-server-launcher/releases/download/v1.13.4/csgo-server-launcher.conf -o /etc/csgo-server-launcher/csgo-server-launcher.conf
 ```

-And you have to create the dedicated user `steam` and the steamcmd directory :
+And you have to create the dedicated user `steam` and the steamcmd directory:

 ```
 $ useradd -m steam